Customer Services

 Appeals To GQAL Against The Outcome Of The Enquiries On Results Service.

-After the outcome of an Enquiry on Results Service has been reported, the Head of Centre may appeal against the decision.
-Appeals on behalf of an individual candidate or a group of candidates can only be made by the Head of Centre responsible for the entry.
+After the outcome of an Enquiry on Results Service has been reported, the Centre may appeal against the decision.
+Appeals on behalf of an individual candidate or a group of candidates can only be made by the Centre responsible for the entry.
 All appeals must be made in writing and in accordance with the requirements set out in the Appeals Procedure.

 Alteration Of Final Scores And Awards Following Enquiries On Results Service.